-Transportation Security Administration (TSA): The Chamber supports providing \$9.77 billion in funding to the TSA to include additional staffing, overtime flexibility, technology, "Pre-Check" marketing support, and canine teams, to appropriately secure and facilitate the legitimate movement of air travelers.
-Travel and tourism are critical to both business and U.S. economic growth, and these resources are critical to assist these industries in recovering from the COVID-19 pandemic.
-Wait times at airports are dramatically impacting these industries, and Congress should do all it can in working with the TSA to develop effective staffing models and adopt emerging technology for risk-based security strategies to minimize congestion.
+Transportation Security Administration (TSA): The Chamber supports providing full funding to the TSA to include additional staffing, overtime flexibility, technology, "Pre-Check" marketing support, and canine teams, to appropriately secure and facilitate the legitimate movement of air travelers.
+Travel and tourism are critical to economic growth, and these resources are critical to assist these industries in recovering from the COVID-19 pandemic.
+Wait times at airports are dramatically impacting these industries, and Congress should do all it can to help TSA develop effective staffing models and adopt emerging technology for risk-based security strategies to minimize congestion.

-Cybersecurity and Infrastructure Security Agency (CISA): The Chamber supports \$2.93 billion for CISA, an increase of \$334.1 million above the FY 2022 enacted level and \$417.1 million above the administration's request.
+Cybersecurity and Infrastructure Security Agency (CISA): The Chamber supports full funding for CISA.
 CISA plays a critical role in facilitating the development of tools, plans, and best practices to improve America's cybersecurity posture.
 It also closely collaborates with industry in responding to several high-profile cyberattacks against government and business entities.